Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 THO

-Thor Industries Q3 Net Sales Down 3.9%
+THOR Industries Q3 Sales Drop 3.9%

-Net income attributable to Thor fell 28.1% to $97.2 million from $135.2 million.
-Diluted earnings per share dropped to $1.86 from $2.53, a decline of 26.5%.
-Gross profit declined 19.9% to $354.8 million from $443.1 million, and gross margin compressed to 12.8% from 15.3%, a 250-basis-point drop.
+Net income attributable to Thor fell 28.1% to $97.2 million from $135.2 million, while diluted earnings per share dropped to $1.86 from $2.53, a 26.5% decline.
+EBITDA decreased 10.3% to $209.1 million from $233.0 million, and adjusted EBITDA fell 28.0% to $183.6 million from $254.8 million.

-For the first nine months of fiscal 2026, net sales rose 3.4% to $7.30 billion from $7.06 billion.
-Net income attributable to Thor increased 2.9% to $136.7 million from $132.8 million, and diluted EPS rose 4.0% to $2.59 from $2.49.
-Gross profit for the nine-month period slipped 4.4% to $927.0 million from $969.8 million, and gross margin narrowed to 12.7% from 13.7%.
-EBITDA climbed 5.3% to $411.9 million from $391.0 million, while adjusted EBITDA fell 8.2% to $412.6 million from $449.6 million.
+For the first nine months of fiscal 2026, the company posted net sales of $7.30 billion, up 3.4% from $7.06 billion.
+Net income attributable to Thor rose 2.9% to $136.7 million, and diluted EPS increased 4.0% to $2.59 from $2.49.
+EBITDA climbed 5.3% to $411.9 million, while adjusted EBITDA fell 8.2% to $412.6 million.

-The North American towable segment was the weakest part of the business in the quarter.
-Net sales fell 24.6% to $881.8 million from $1.17 billion, unit shipments dropped 25.0% to 27,045 from 36,077, and gross profit sank 48.5% to $89.7 million from $174.3 million.
-Margin narrowed to 10.2% from 14.9%, a 470-basis-point decline.
+The North American towable segment was the weakest area in the quarter.
+Net sales fell 24.6% to $881.8 million from $1.17 billion, unit shipments dropped 25.0% to 27,045 from 36,077, and gross profit slid 48.5% to $89.7 million from $174.3 million.
+Gross margin narrowed to 10.2% from 14.9%.
 Order backlog fell 39.1% to $386.0 million from $634.3 million.

 North American motorized RVs moved in the opposite direction.
-Third-quarter net sales rose 7.7% to $717.7 million from $666.7 million, driven by a 9.1% increase in shipments to 6,008 from 5,507.
-Gross profit, however, declined 10.5% to $62.9 million from $70.3 million, and margin slipped to 8.8% from 10.5%.
-Order backlog decreased 13.3% to $766.1 million from $883.7 million.
+Net sales rose 7.7% to $717.7 million from $666.7 million, unit shipments increased 9.1% to 6,008 from 5,507, and gross profit was $62.9 million versus $70.3 million a year earlier.
+Gross margin slipped to 8.8% from 10.5%.
+Order backlog declined 13.3% to $766.1 million from $883.7 million.

-European RV sales also increased, with third-quarter net sales up 11.8% to $987.6 million from $883.5 million.
-Unit shipments rose 4.2% to 14,065 from 13,495.
-Gross profit was essentially flat at $142.0 million versus $142.8 million, while margin fell to 14.4% from 16.2%.
-Order backlog was little changed at $1.36 billion, up 1.0% from $1.34 billion.
+European RV sales increased 11.8% to $987.6 million from $883.5 million, with unit shipments up 4.2% to 14,065 from 13,495.
+Gross profit was essentially flat at $142.0 million versus $142.8 million, while gross margin fell to 14.4% from 16.2%.
+Order backlog edged up 1.0% to $1.36 billion from $1.34 billion.

-In capital returns, Thor repurchased $50.5 million of shares during the quarter and paid $27.1 million in dividends.
-The company also cut full-year diluted EPS guidance to a range of $3.30 to $3.80 from $3.75 to $4.25, while leaving its consolidated net sales outlook unchanged at $9.0 billion to $9.5 billion.
-Today the company's shares have moved 0.01% to a price of $77.545.
-For more information, read the company's full 8-K submission here.
+The company cut full-year diluted EPS guidance to $3.30 to $3.80 from $3.75 to $4.25, while leaving consolidated net sales guidance unchanged at $9.0 billion to $9.5 billion.
+The market has reacted to these announcements by moving the company's shares 0.99% to a price of $78.3095.
+Check out the company's full 8-K submission here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.